Q. What’s the similarity between a Vice-President Joe Biden speech and any other speech by an effective public speaker?

 When one of the event organisers, Jim Campbell the CEO of the GE Appliance Division, unceremoniously toppled from his chair there was a cry from the GE factory audience in Louisville.
+A distinct thump then followed.

 At one stage he clearly thought the worst: